lilab-bcb/pegasus/docs/terra_notebook.rst

 After waiting for 1-2 minutes, your runtime environment should be ready.
 In the pop-up dialog, click ``APPLY`` button to start.

-This runtime environment is associated with your workspace, not just the current workspace.
+This runtime environment is associated with your workspace.
 Therefore, after creation, you can start the same environment in your workspace by clicking the following button within red circle on top-right panel:

 .. image:: images/start_runtime.png
    :scale: 80 %